LeonardMichalas/FinanceML/README.md

-# integrationsseminar
-Our AI and Machine Learning project for the Integrationseminar at the DHBW.
+# Application and Evaluation of Supervised Learning Algorithms in the Financial Sector